 What else are you looking for these days?
 Is there anything specific on your wishlist that you’re hoping to find at the next #DVpit?

 BETH: I’m definitely still looking for even more intersectional diversity in all categories that I represent.
 I’ve also been very determined to find more #ownvoices stories about trichotillomania and/or excoriation disorder and particularly hungry to find more diversity for my adult list.
 I’m closed to queries for now, but I’ll be looking for these things and more at the next #DVpit!

 Warm congratulations to Kat and Beth for finding each other!
 I’m looking forward to seeing where they go next.
 Follow them on Twitter so you can do the same!

 Kat Cho (@KatCho) used to hide books under the bathroom sink and then sneak in there to read after bedtime.
 Her parents pretended not to know.
-This helped when she decided to write a dinosaur timetravel novel at the tender age of nine.
+This helped when she decided to write a dinosaur time-travel novel at the tender age of nine.
 Sadly, that book was not published.
-Currently, Kat lives in Chicago where she writes YA scifi and fantasy.
-She’s always willing to take a jumping photo.
+She currently works in NYC as an editorial assistant.
+Kat's YA contemporary fantasy debut, GUMIHO, comes out with Putnam Young Readers in 2019.

 Beth Phelan (@beth_phelan) has been a literary agent at the Bent Agency since 2013, where she represents MG and YA fiction, adult romance, thrillers/suspense, and the occasional cookbook.
 She’s a graduate of NYU and is really into her dogs, food, and beer.
 She can also be found at bethphelan.com and on Instagram at beth_phelan.